Genivia/SJOT/README.md

 SJOT schema basics
 ------------------

-A SJOT schema is simply speaking a dictionary of named types, with `@root` defining the root type of the JSON document to validate and optionally one or more named types that may be referenced:
+A SJOT schema is simply a dictionary of named types:

     {
       "@root":     type,